EOS-Nation/auditor.bos/README.md

 ##### Parameters:

-     cand          - The account id for the candidate nominating. requestedpay  - A string representing the asset they would like to be paid as custodian.
+     cand          - The account id for the candidate nominating. requestedpay  - A string representing the asset they would like to be paid as auditor.

 ##### Post Condition: